 - Butterfly Trail/Lava Flow Trail – Butterfly Trail and the Lava Flow Trail follow the same path for most of the hike at just 2 miles.
 There are markers where the Lava Flow trail continues.
 We found two lava tubes that you could climb down into an underground cave.
 It is dark inside and you will need a flashlight or we used the flashlight on our phones.

-- Johnson Canyon Arch - is actually located just before you enter Snow Canyon on the east side of the road and there is no fee to access this hike.
+- Johnson Canyon Arch – is actually located just before you enter Snow Canyon on the east side of the road, this is now considered part of Snow Canyon and requires a fee to park.
 It is 2 miles in length and fairly easy.
 The Arch has a 200-foot span, making it one of the largest in the area.

 Location: 1002 N. Snow Canyon Rd, Ivins.